 - They trap dirt within the fibres rather than rubbing it on the paintwork.

-- They can be easily rinsed from dirt unlike sponges and brushes.
+- They can be easily rinsed to remove dirt unlike sponges and brushes.

 Lamb’s wool wash mitts are the more expensive than microfiber wash mitts.
 Usually a microfiber wash mitt costs around $10-15 and lamb’s wool costs upwards of $25.